Your cart is currently empty!

 Your greatest strength, in getting done what needs to be done, is in your connection.
 And if you're wondering "Is it the eating disorder speaking, or the stroppy teenager?", I suggest that is irrelevant.
 The use of 'consequences' is a poor tool, whatever is driving any kid.

-The carrot and stick approach gets far too big a airing on TV parenting shows, starting with ‘the naughty step’ for toddlers.
-Yet is only one method in a vast toolbox — in my view it’s the most risky, the most likely to backfire, the most shaming and disconnecting, the least likely to promote thriving and wisdom.
+The carrot and stick approach gets far too big a airing on TV parenting shows, starting with 'the naughty step' for toddlers.
+It is only one method in a vast toolbox — in my view it's the most risky, the most likely to backfire, the most shaming and disconnecting, the least likely to promote thriving and wisdom.

-Listen, it has worked for some, and on forums it’s what you will hear of the most.
 If it can save a life, it has a place in your toolbox.

 If this is strange to you, and you're wondering how to bring up any child or teen without carrot or stick, you'll find lots more in my resources.